TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

    - Handles the display of the pause menu image during gameplay.

 2. **MainMenuController Class**
-   - Manages the control of the main menu.
+   - Manages control of main menu.

 3. **HowToPlayController Class**
-   - Manages the control of the "How to Play" menu.
+   - Manages control of How to Play menu.

 4. **MainMenu Class**
    - Responsible for displaying the main menu of the game.

+5. **ControlController class**
+   - Manages control of controls menu

 MODIFIED FEATURES AND CHANGES
 =======================================